Mighty Fine Logo

 Design is King

-Our creative agency uses WordPress because it allows us to do what we do best — design.
-Our builder of choice is Divi by Elegant Themes.
-Think of a Builder as the steering wheel and WordPress as the engine of the car.
+Think of a Builder as the steering wheel and WordPress as the car’s engine.
 But please don’t confuse builders for templates.
-They are two approaches to achieving the same outcome — getting a website built.
+They are two approaches to achieving the same outcome — building a website.

 We use what’s called a visual builder so that we can design websites from scratch.
 The visual builder is a sophisticated design tool that allows us to make uniquely branded websites.